-Almost all of Study Area is identified as an area with archaeological potential in the York Region Archaeological Management Plan.
+Almost all of the Study Area is identified as an area with archaeological potential in the York Region Archaeological Management Plan.
 Some properties or parts of properties in the Study Area have been cleared of archaeological potential through the archaeological assessment process.

 Archaeological investigations around Sharon reveal evidence of people in this area for thousands of years.
-At the time of writing-a review of the Ministry of Citizenship and Multiculturalism's (MCM) register of archaeological sites, returned thirty-one archaeological sites within 1-kilometre of the Study Area.
+At the time of writing-a review of the Ministry of Citizenship and Multiculturalism's (MCM) register of archaeological sites, returned thirty-one archaeological sites within a 1-km radius of the Study Area.
 Sixteen of these sites are Indigenous sites, fourteen are Euro-Canadian, and one is unidentified.
 A search through the database only includes those sites that have been registered with the MCM.
 There are likely many Indigenous and Euro-Canadian archaeological sites in and near the Study Area that have not been discovered.

-Generally, most Indigenous Sites were findspots, which are sites that resulted in the recovery of limited archaeological resources.
-The findspots ranged from late Archaic Period (circa 2,500 - 1,000 BCE) to late Woodland Period (circa 900 CE - 1,650 CE).
+Most of the registered Indigenous Sites are findspots, which are sites where limited archaeological resources were recovered.
+The findspots range from late Archaic Period (circa 2,500 - 1,000 BCE) to late Woodland Period (circa 900 CE - 1,650 CE).
 Of note is the Drive-In site (BaGu-6), which is dated to the early Archaic period (circa 7,000 BCE - 6,000 BCE) and was determined to be a campsite.
-Post-contact sites, otherwise known as Euro-Canadian sites located in the area are generally associated with the historic community of Sharon or surrounding farms.
+Euro-Canadian sites located in the area are generally associated with the historic community of Sharon or surrounding farms.